leaf-node/ssd-spacer/README.md

     $ make

-You may then use the `.stl` file with your favorite slicer and 3d printer.
-You may also view this file on your computer by importing it within blender.
+You may then use the `.stl` file with your favorite slicer and 3d printer, or import and view it within blender.

 ## Authors